American LaFrance Employment Class Action

 Community Bank of Northern Virginia and Guaranty National Bank of Tallahassee

 On July 29, 2015, a panel of the U.S. Court of Appeals for the Third Circuit issued a unanimous decision affirming Judge Schwab’s preliminary class certification order.
 On August 12, 2015, Defendant PNC Bank, N.A., petitioned the appellate court for a rehearing.
-As of September 22, 2015, the court had not yet ruled on PNC’s petition.
+The Third Circuit Court of Appeals denied Defendant PNC Bank’s Petition for Rehearing on October 5, 2015.
+The case is now again before Judge Schwab in the U. S. District Court for the Western District of Pennsylvania.
+A link to the current Case Management Order entered on October 27, 2015, can be found by clicking the link below.

 At this time it is not possible to state with any certainty when proceeds will become available for distribution to the Kessler Settlement class through the ResCap bankruptcy proceeding.
 Resolution of other borrower claims in the bankruptcy proceeding is ongoing.
 We are hopeful that by year’s end the resolution of the other borrower claims will be near completion.
 Once those claims are resolved, the process for distribution to the Kessler class members will commence.
 MORE …